djotaku/adventofcode/README.md

 ## Event Years

 - 2015
-    - Second Year of Participation
+    - Second Problem Set Tackled (April - TBD 2021)
     - Solved with Python, Ruby, and Perl
-    - 18 Stars Collected So Far
+    - 20 Stars Collected So Far
 - 2020
-    - First Year of Participation
+    - First Year of Participation (Live Dec 2020)
     - Solved with Python (initially, when I’m all caught up I may go back and add more languages)
     - 34 Stars Collected So Far

 ### Lessons learned from all my years of doing this
-“A distillation of what I learned each year. (which is itself a distillation of what I learned daily”
+“A distillation of what I learned each year. (which is itself a distillation of what I learned daily)

 - Learn algorithms for Conway’s Game of Life
 - Learn Recursion and Memoization (Caching)